ddosgrid/ddosgrid-v2/README.md

 export PORT=1234; node index.js
 ```
 :warning: To use the OAuth2 authentication system, one would need to start the API using the development script in the `scripts` folder.
 This script will provide additional parameters.
+:warning: If you want to invoke the DDoSDB export you will also need to clone the `converters` and `ddos_dissector` scripts into the root of the repository.
+Please follow the documentation of these repositories to set up the required dependencies.

 ## frontend
 Enter the `frontend` subproject and run it after fetching its dependencies